Donate

 Black Mental Health Summit

-Commonwealth Charter Academy at The Waterfront in Pittsburgh.
+NAMI Keystone Pennsylvania hosted its fourth annual Black Mental Health Summit on Thursday, July 24, 2025, at Commonwealth Charter Academy at The Waterfront in Pittsburgh.
 The summit addresses the unique challenges that members of Pittsburgh’s Black community are facing, how stigma can be a barrier to seeking treatment, and the obstacles experienced when getting help.

-BlackPrint: Lessons from Black Parents on Thriving in Challenging Times,” will highlight the leading research and indigenous practices that propel wellness in Black families despite adverse historical and contemporary contexts, including what they have learned and accomplished through the Parenting While Black program.
+This year’s summit, Mental Health and the Black Family, featured keynote presenter Dr. James Huguley, Associate Professor at the University of Pittsburgh School of Social Work.
+Dr. Huguley’s presentation, “The BlackPrint: Lessons from Black Parents on Thriving in Challenging Times,” highlighted the leading research and indigenous practices that propel wellness in Black families despite adverse historical and contemporary contexts, including what they have learned and accomplished through the Parenting While Black program.

 View the Agenda